cauIfield/cauIfield/README.md

 i would and i'd wait 800 years but okay sigh - ellie

 would you also tie a red string on my finger to match your red string... meaning we are bonded. -nid

+i think a wedding ring would look a lot better but string works too - ellie >_<